 Swimming is always a fun activity on a warm summer day.

-Our beautiful 30- by 60-foot fully-staffed swimming pool, located in the heart of camp, is the venue for swimming supervision from our certified lifeguards, fun pool games, and diving from our one-meter board.
-Top
+Our beautiful 30 by 60 foot fully-staffed swimming pool, located in the heart of camp, is the venue for supervised swimming with certified lifeguards, fun pool games, and diving from our one-meter board.

 Campers have the opportunity to go dam jumping, swim in the lake or chill on the lake raft during lake play.
 Whether you’re looking to just soak up some Vitamin D or have fun splashing and playing in the water, there’s surely an option that pleases everyone at lake play.
 Top